 Computers are no longer “listed property”

 This is a good moment to note that the IRS no longer considers computers as “listed property.”
-Listed property is anything that can be used personally and professionally, like your car or cell phone.
+Listed property is anything that can be used personally and professionally, like your car.
 The IRS has special rules for them.

 Removing computers from that category did two things: